-Georgetown Penang in Malaysia is one of best preserved colonial cities in Asia.
-The city is dominated with shophouses from the 19th and early 20th century in varying states of conservation.
+Georgetown in Malaysia is one of best preserved colonial cities in Southeast Asia.
+The streets of Georgetown are lined with shophouses from the 19th and early 20th century in varying states of conservation.

 [Georgetown Covered Walkway]